jialinyi94/fast-bandits/README.md

-# fast-bandits
+# eXtreme-Bandits

-A bandit algorithms package based on Cython
+A collections of vectorized bandit algorithms.
+The package name is inspired by `xarray`.